 Our school has adopted a tiered Positive Behavior Intervention and Supports (PBIS) system to promote positive school climate.
-We have identified the follow school-wide expectations: Be safe, Be responsible, Be Respectful.
-At the beginning of the year, we hold a school-wide assembly where the expectations are explicitly taught by members of the

-Positive Behavior Intervention and Supports (PBIS) team and other staff members.
+We have identified the following school-wide expectations: Be safe, Be responsible, Be Respectful.
+At the beginning of the year, we hold a school-wide assembly where the expectations are explicitly taught by members of the Positive Behavior Intervention and Supports (PBIS) team and other staff members.
 Expectations are reinforced throughout the year in the classroom and in shared spaces by staff.
 "Bobcat Bucks" are distributed to students who demonstrate adherence to the expectations.
 "Bobcat Bucks" are used in the classroom as a token reward system and school-wide in weekly raffles.

 All teachers provide lessons that support students' social-emotional growth using the district adopted "Second Step" curriculum at least once a week.
-In addition, students engage in ongoing activities that explicitly teach the definition of and provide opportunities for students to demonstrate Bay View Life Skills: "Compassion, Participation, Gratitude, Optimism, Integrity."
 To promote a sense of connectedness, our school provides school-wide celebrations when our "Bobcat Buck" jar is full.
 In addition, we have monthly school spirit days.

-Tier 2 and Tier 3 supports include opportunities for students to reflect on behavioral choices with staff members using our Positive Behavior Intervention and Supports (PBIS) developed think sheet.
+Tier 2 and Tier 3 support includes opportunities for students to reflect on behavioral choices with staff members using our Positive Behavior Intervention and Supports (PBIS) developed think sheet.
 Students requiring additional support sometimes participate in Check In/Check out systems where students get daily feedback on social goals established by the student and a staff member.
 We also offer weekly "Lunch Bunch" opportunities where students have lunch with staff members and discuss strategies for positive social interactions.
-Our school staff's a full time counselor that offers 1:1 and small group counseling services for students requiring more intensive support.
+Our school staffs a full time counselor that offers 1:1 and small group counseling services for students requiring more intensive support.
 We have a system for communicating with families of students experiencing challenges coming to school each day and on time that includes: mailing attendance letters, telephone and office conferences with the school administrator, and attendance meetings to explore resources that might help improve attendance.

-Our school staffs one full-time and one part time mental health specialist that provide 1:1 services to students that qualify.
+Our school staffs one full-time and one part-time mental health specialist that provide 1:1 services to students that qualify.
 We also staff a full-time counselor that supports the social-emotional needs of our students by taking an active leadership role in the developing and sustaining key elements of our Positive Behavior Intervention and Supports (PBIS) systems and structures such as delivery of the Second Step Curriculum and overseeing our Check In/Check Out system.
 Our district school resource officer provides assistance to our students on an as needed basis and is available to the site administrator for consultation on issues that promote school safety and positive school climate.